facebookresearch/hydra/demos/4_sweep/README.md

 # Parameter sweeps
-Hydra supports running jobs against a distributed system like slurm using fairtask.
+Hydra supports running using fairtask.
 To use it, you need to drop in a hydra.yaml file into your config directory.

 Among other things, hydra.yaml is configuring the fairtask launcher.
-It also controls the job output directory when running normally or on the cluster.
+It also controls the job output directory when running normally or on the cluster, the logging configuration and more.

 ```yaml
 hydra: